What Are The 3 Working Capital Financing Policies?

-To that end, several businesses opt for working capital financing options.
+To end that, several businesses opt for working capital financing options.
 However, the policy a business undertakes to finance its working capital is of utmost significance.
-With an inept policy, an organisation’s funds may remain underutilised, its growth may be hindered, or worse, it could face immense losses.
+With an inept policy, an organization’s funds may remain underutilized, its growth may be hindered, or worse, it could face immense losses.

 Thus, it requires a clear understanding of different working capital financing strategies to produce the most optimal results.

-What Are The Different Working Capital Financing Policies?
+What Are The Different Types of Working Capital Financing Policies?

 1. Conservative Policy

-An organisation undertakes this strategy only when it requires minimising risk to the furthest.
+An organization undertakes this strategy only when it requires minimizing risk to the furthest.
 Under this policy, the management regulates the credit limits stringently to ensure low risk.

 Moreover, current assets are always above par against the current liabilities to ascertain sufficient availability of funds.

-Organisations majorly utilise long-term funding options to finance fixed and fluctuating current assets.
+Organizations majorly utilize long-term funding options to finance fixed and fluctuating current assets.
 The use of short-term sources is kept to a minimum for low-risk.

-Observing a conservative working capital financing policy, hence, leads to underutilisation of funds, thus cutting down on returns and compromising growth.
+Observing a conservative working capital financing policy, hence, leads to underutilization of funds, thus cutting down on returns and compromising growth.

 2. Aggressive Policy